-As shown in Table~\ref{tab:jurisdiction_results}, performance is strongest in the US setting, slightly lower in Japan, and substantially weaker in China for both methods.
-This pattern is largely explained by differences in source-data structure and standardization.
-US disclosures are highly machine-readable and schema-consistent (e.g., standardized tags and stable semantics), making the task closer to structured fact extraction and mapping; Japan follows a similar paradigm but exhibits greater variability in tagging and reporting practice, increasing cross-firm alignment complexity.
-In contrast, the China setting more often requires extracting and reconstructing information from PDF-style reports, where layout variability, table fragmentation, and inconsistent line-item expressions introduce additional noise and amplify error propagation, leading to the lowest overall reliability.
+As shown in Table~\ref{tab:jurisdiction_results}, the performance is strongest for US examples, slightly lower for Japanese, and substantially weaker for Chinese for both methods.
+This pattern is largely driven by differences in data structure and standardization.
+US disclosures are highly machine-readable and schema-consistent (e.g.,~standardized tags and stable semantics), making the task closer to structured extraction and mapping; Japan follows a similar paradigm, but shows greater variability in tagging and reporting, increasing cross-firm alignment complexity.
+In contrast, China often requires extracting and reconstructing information from PDF reports, where layout variability, table fragmentation, and inconsistent line items introduce noise and amplify error propagation, resulting in the lowest reliability.

-\paragraph{Deployment of Backbone LLMs.} Table~\ref{tab:us_llm_cost} compares different LLM models under the US Jurisdiction setting.
-The overall fill rate is consistent across models, which suggests that coverage is driven primarily by the task pipeline rather than the backbone choice.
-From a practical deployment perspective, the results indicate that smaller/efficient backbones can match the strongest models on accuracy while being dramatically cheaper, making them attractive default choices for production.
+\paragraph{Deployment of Backbone LLMs.} Table~\ref{tab:us_llm_cost} compares different LLMs in the US Jurisdiction setting.
+We can see that the overall fill rate is consistent across models, which suggests that coverage is driven primarily by the task pipeline rather than the choice of a backbone.
+From a practical deployment perspective, the results indicate that smaller/efficient backbones can match the strongest models in terms of accuracy while being much cheaper, making them attractive default choices for real-world environments.